 - Extenuating circumstances that were beyond the student’s control.

-Students who are suspended due to maximum time frame will not need to submit official documentation.
-However, you will need to complete an SAP Appeal Request Form, a full educational plan, and typed statement indicating why you have attempted 90 units or more.
+Appeal for Extensions will not need to submit documentation of extenuating circumstances.
+However, students will need to submit a SAP Appeal Request Form, a full educational plan, and a brief statement indicating why they have attempted 90 units or more.

 Reasons a student may be eligible for a Maximum Time Frame Appeal: